Mehwash-shahzadi/backend-journey/README.md

 **Goal:** Go from writing scripts to building production-grade backend applications.
 By day 90, I want to confidently apply for backend developer roles.

 This repo is my public accountability.
-Week 2 complete.
-Week 3 in progress - building REST APIs with FastAPI and PostgreSQL.
-Let's see where this goes.
+Week 4 complete.
+Week 5 in progress.

 ## Quick Start